Designations Congruent with Things: A Correspondence In Two Parts

 After breakfast, while Raleigh was shaving, I took the magazine out of the trash, tore out the article, and packed it in the lining of my suitcase.

-I hope you’re not brain damaged, Newt, like they say.
+I hope you’re not brain-damaged, Newt, like they say.
 You were fine after you drifted the first time, and the second time.
 I talked to you.
-I found you the morning after and made you your signature cocktail at eleven in the morning and then watched Dr. Gottlieb drink it.
+I found you the morning after and made you your signature cocktail at eleven AM and then watched Dr. Gottlieb drink it.
 Everything was fine until the third day.
 Until the mess hall.

 Wasn’t it?